Clustering-based redshift estimation: method and application to data: Application to data

 where $[W_{i-j}]=[W_i]-[W_j]$.
-We then cross-correlate these subsamples against the SDSS QSOs.
-As a result, we find the clear trend with redshift.
-In Figure~\ref{fig:WISE_FIRST}, we present the redshift distributions of these three subsamples obtained by cross-correlations with QSOs as our reference sample.
-In Figure~\ref{fig:WISE_FIRST}, the three samples are shown with different colors: Sample 1 (red), Sample 2 (blue) and Sample 3 (green).
-While these samples represent only a small fraction of the WISE data, they show that even simple color cuts may be sufficient for selecting non-overlapping samples for cosmological tests (e.g. lensing).
+We then cross-correlate these subsamples against the SDSS QSOs as our reference sample.
+The results are shown in Figure~\ref{fig:WISE_FIRST}.
+As can be seen, we observe three distinct redshift distributions, as shown by the different colors: Sample 1 (red), Sample 2 (blue) and Sample 3 (green).
+These populations appear to have mean redshifts of about 0.5, 1.5 and 2, respectively.
+While these samples represent only a small fraction of the WISE data, they show that even simple color cuts may be sufficient for selecting non-overlapping samples for cosmological tests.
 A future paper will explore the redshift distribution of the WISE data in more detail.